 - Reliability – Poshmark relies on the integrity of sellers and, often, items either don’t arrive or are not as described.

-- Authenticity – On many occasions, Poshmark has reportedly authenticated designer items which have turned out to be fakes.
+- Authenticity – On many occasions, Poshmark has reportedly authenticated designer items which have turned out to be faked.

-- Customer service – This is an area in which Poshmark really needs some work as the service team are unresponsive and often disinterested.
+- Customer service – This is an area in which Poshmark really needs some work as the service team is unresponsive and often disinterested.